petevieira/MorseCodeInputMethod/README.md

 macOS keyboard input method for Morse code.

 ## Description

+### Overview
 This input method provides the ability to use any English letter key to type Morse code as if the key were a telegraph or Morse key.

+### Typing Speed
 The typing speed can be changed by typing a number from 1 (slowest) to 9 (fastest).
+The faster the speed the quicker you have to type to produce dots and to avoid early conversions.

 ## Booby Traps

+**Layout-specific**:
-**Layout-specific**: Currently, this input method only supports the English letters and Arabic numerals, meaning that if you have a different keyboard or layout, it won't be the same keys.
+Currently, this input method only supports the English letters and Arabic numerals, meaning that if you have a different keyboard or layout, it won't be the same keys.

+**Application settings**:
-**Application settings**: Some applications apply substitutions and autocorrections, such as replacing "--" with "—" (called __Smart Dashes__ in TextEdit).
+Some applications apply substitutions and autocorrections, such as replacing "--" with "—" (called __Smart Dashes__ in TextEdit).
 Turn these off for the best experience.

 ### Supported Morse Dictionary
 | Morse Code | Letter | Morse Code | Number | Morse Code | Punctuation |